-For a small panorama on the evolution of wifi in French airports, and on the strategy of the Irish company Free-Hotspot.com, which aims to reach the 5000 access points across Europe by the end of 2008, I refer you to this July 2008 article from Point.
+For a small overview of the evolution of wifi in French airports, and the strategy of the Irish company Free-Hotspot.comwhich aims to reach 5000 access points across Europe by the end of 2008, I refer you to this July 2008 article from Point.

-For my part, I enjoy finding in the airports even the free internet self-service, with keyboard and screen, as in the fabulous Changi Airport Singapore.
-(And I prefer not to dwell on the poor services that Roissy-Charles-de-Gaulle airport offers, in comparison.)
+For my part, I appreciate to find in airports even free internet in self-service, with keyboard and screen, like in the fabulous Changi Airport Singapore.
+(And I prefer not to dwell on the poor services offered, in comparison, by Roissy-Charles-de-Gaulle airport).

-Finally, for those who live in Geneva (Switzerland), a good plan that changes wifi in fast-food chains or American-style coffee.
-An address discovered by my sister, Bretonne exiled to the Helvetians, and out of internet at home for a few days: the laundry at 49 Prévost-Martin Street, which makes wifi gratos.
+Finally, for those who live in Geneva (Switzerland), a good plan that changes the wifi access in fast-food chains or American-style coffee shops.
+An address discovered by my sister, a Breton exiled in Switzerland, who had no internet access at home for a few days: the laundry at 49 Prévost-Martin Street, which makes wifi gratos.

-If you have other interesting links on the wifi or the free internet in airports, you can post them with a comment, below.
+If you have any other interesting links about free wifi or internet in airports, you can post them in a comment below.

 PS1.
-If your comment does not appear right away, do not worry: my antispam filter (programmed to detect links) may have held it back in its muscular arms.
-I will take care of validating the messages manually.
+If your comment doesn't appear right away, don't worry: my anti-spam filter (programmed to detect links) may have caught it in its little muscular arms.
+I'll take care of validating the messages manually.